“……God’s love has been poured into our hearts through the Holy Spirit who has been given to us.” Romans 5:5

 Jeremiah 17 is talking about a people who had turned away from God and had fallen into idolatry.
 Verse 4 says that God will make them a slave to their enemies.
 And verse 5 says “cursed is he who trusts in man and makes mere flesh his strength, and turns his thoughts from the Lord.”

 In Deuteronomy 28 being a slave to our enemies is listed under the curse of the Law.
 Galatians 3:13 tells us that Christ has redeemed us from the curse of the law… being made a curse for us.
-So, Jeremiah 17:9 can’t possibly apply to us as born again believers.
+So, Jeremiah 17:9 can’t possibly apply to us.

 Also, Hebrews 10:22 says that our hearts have been made clean from an evil conscience.
-Yes, at one time my heart was deceitful and desperately wicked… but once I became born again, the blood of Jesus cleansed my heart and made me holy, righteous and blameless in His sight.
+Yes, at one time men thought that their hearts were deceitful and desperately wicked… but Jesus cleansed our hearts from that distorted way of thinking about ourselves!

-Instead of confessing Jeremiah 17:9 over ourselves, let’s look at a few of the things the New Covenant says about our hearts once we made Jesus our Lord.
+Instead of confessing Jeremiah 17:9 over ourselves, let’s look at a few verses about our hearts.
 And let’s start confessing these things instead…..